 Are you planning your project, but still haven't decided which billing model to choose?
-In this article you will learn the difference between Time and Material and Fixed Price models.
-We will help you choose the one that best suits your needs.
+In this article, you will learn the difference between Time and Material and Fixed Price models.
+Don't leave your project's success to chance - let us help you choose the billing model that best suits your needs.

 Project pricing gives a lot of managers sleepless nights.
 They want to know in advance how big a portion of the budget they need for the work of an external IT team.
 On the other hand, they want to maintain flexibility and the ability to change arrangements during the implementation process.

 It all boils down to two models: Fixed Price and Time and Material.
 These English names indicate two different approaches to billing for work.
-Both are commonly used, but are rather case-specific.
-Let's start with the definitions.
+Both are commonly used but are rather case-specific.
+First of all, let's start with the definitions.

 The fixed-price model will work especially well for smaller projects with tight deadlines.
 Here, the client's expectations are usually clearly defined from the scratch.
 Both parties agree on what is to be done and on a specific deadline.
 Everything runs smoothly and painlessly (at least in theory).

 You can compare such a model to buying a finished product.
 The customer makes an appointment for a specific IT service, for which he/she pays a predetermined amount.